How to make your business tax compliant and VAT efficient

-Compliance is something that businesses can’t afford to ignore with HM Revenue and Customs (HMRC) continuing to devote more resources towards ensuring businesses are tax compliant.
+Compliance is something that businesses can’t afford to ignore with HMRC continuing to devote more resources towards ensuring businesses are tax compliant.

 Ensure HMRC compliance

-When HMRC carry out a company audit of expenses, they aren’t just going to burrow down into your company’s documentation, they will also take a look at the bigger picture.
-They want to see evidence that you have an effective end-to-end process in place to manage your employee expenses.
+When HMRC carry out a company audit of expenses, they aren’t just going to burrow down into your company’s documentation to check you have the proper records.
+They will conduct their compliance check looking at the bigger picture - they want to see evidence that you have an effective end-to-end process in place to manage your employee expenses.
 This includes: